microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/usingapipeline.md

 <summary style="cursor: pointer;"><img src="dist/images/icon-video.svg" alt="Microclimate video icon" class="inline" width="40px"/> Watch the video for pipeline deployments.</summary>
 {% include docs-video.html src="https://ibm.box.com/shared/static/c0sw95xojiuz0du5u0mwuekh8x5w56w4.mp4" description="Pipeline deployments" %}
 </details><br>

+## Creating a build pipeline with a Git project

+You can create a pipeline outside of a local project.
+Instead of creating or cloning a project locally, you can create a pipeline for a project in a Git repository.

+1. On the Microclimate UI Welcome page, click the **New pipeline** button.
+The pipeline appears as a project on the project list page.
+2. You can use the pipeline without development options.
+You can clone or create projects later and configure the pipeline differently.

 ## Deploying applications